 The Linguistics major is composed of ten courses, eight of which must be at the 200 level or above.
 The courses combine empirical methods with theory.
 They are devised to provide depth and breadth in linguistic theory, the different schools of linguistics, the history and development of linguistic thought, and the interdisciplinary aspects of linguistics in the context of languages and cultures.

 - LINGUIST 202 Languages of the World

-- Three courses in linguistics theory, selected from the following:
+- Three courses in linguistics theory.
+Here are some examples:

 - LINGUIST 204 English Historical Linguistics